VishalSonth/Machine-Learning-Model--3.1/README.md

-# Data-Science - Iris Data
-# Iris data Using Logistic Regression From Scratch Iris Data-set
+Hi there,

+Im placing all data science projects using machine Learning Algorithms.

+1)  Logistic Regression using iris Dataset :